polterguy/polterguy.github.io/documentation/magic/components/hyper-ide/index.md

 code to invoke this endpoint using `multipart/form-data` HTTP requests to automatically upload files to your server.

+## Use your IDE from your tablet, and/or phone

+Yup, Hyper IDE is 100% responsive, and although we don't recommend it, it *is* possible to use Hyper IDE from your phone, assuming your phone has a modern browser.
+Maybe your phone isn't the best device to create software from, but actually being able to use your IDE from a tablet, and/or your phone for emergencies is something we take great pride in delivering.

 * [Back to middleware documentation](/documentation/magic/)
 * [Back to main documentation](/documentation/)